 The Mountain Cedar tree is actually part of the juniper family, which is why it’s referred to as Ashe juniper or Juniperus ashei.
 Some theorize that extensive grazing of cattle led to the decline of the Hill Country’s grassland and the proliferation of woody shrubs like mountain cedar trees.
 Cattle and sheep would eat all the grass in an area but leave behind the juniper shrubs that grew into trees.

 Cedar fever reaches its height in December, January and February.
 The highest pollen counts come on days that are sunny and windy; and they can spike rapidly.
-Just last year, a cedar count of 21,400 particles per cubic meter of air recorded on January 15, 2014, was said to be the second-highest of all time.

 What can we do?
 The first steps are obvious: Stay indoors on days when reported pollen counts are high.
 Keep windows closed, living areas dusted, carpets vacuumed and pets bathed.
 Shower off and change clothes after being outside.
 Consider nasal irrigation with a squeeze bottle or neti pot.